 The position and shape of real-world features are represented in Boundary-Line data as geometric structures of links.
 They are arranged into recognisable categories.
-Full listings of individual features are given in chapter 5 NTF explained.
+Full listings of individual features are listed in Specific NTF Boundary-Line Information in chapter 2 of the technical sheet.